billyfish/earmark/readme.md

  * Added Blockquote function.
  * Added Search functionality.
  * Added Cut, Copy and Paste buttons.
- * Added shortucut for Update, now named Convert (@walkero).
+ * Added shortcut for Update, now named Convert (@walkero).
  * Image, table and link editors now close when you click OK (@walkero).
  * Conversion settings can be saved/loaded (@walkero).
  * The editor button shortcuts are now shown on the help bubbles as well (@walkero).
  * Gladly accepted a much better name for the program :-) (@trixie).
- * BUGFIX: Choosing the Github dialect conversion setting wasn't being set.
+ * BUGFIX: Choosing the Github dialect conversion setting was not being set.
  * BUGFIX: New projects would not save the converted html and launch the preview. (@walkero).
  * BUGFIX: Load and Save menu options had the same shortcut (@walkero).